How to File Back Tax Returns with the IRS

 - If you owe and can’t pay the full amount, consider requesting a payment arrangement with the filed return.

-- If applicable, attach a penalty relief request to the return.
+- Attach a penalty relief request to the return, if applicable.
 If you have one past-due return to file, you may qualify for penalty relief on any failure to file and failure to pay penalties.
 If you have multiple returns to file, it’s more difficult to process the return and manage the resulting penalties and balances owed.
 You’ll need to investigate your penalty relief options further in these complex situations.

 - Send your return to the right IRS location.